elysemontano/elyse-lecture-notes/js-foundations/javascript-jest.md

 - Vocabulary

 ## Lecture
-- Create a repository
-- Create a folder
 - Create a branch
 - Create a Testing suite JavaScript file with a `.test.js` extension and no spaces in the name
-- $ yarn add jest
-- $ yarn jest

-### Vocabulary
+#### Jest
+Jest is a JavaScript testing framework.
+The framework is a collection of files that are managed by yarn.

 #### yarn
 - Code is shared through something called a package.
 A package contains all the code being shared.
 Yarn is a package manager for your code.
 It allows you to use and share code with other developers from around the world.
 Yarn does this quickly, securely, and reliably so you don't ever have to worry.
 Yarn allows you to use other developers' solutions to different problems, making it easier for you to develop your software.

-#### Jest
-Jest is a JavaScript testing framework.
-The framework is a collection of files that are managed by yarn.
+A package manager for javascript that contains code being shared from other developers

+- $ yarn add jest

 #### TDD
 - (Test Driven Development)